Akira-Nakamoto/multibit-classic-recovery/README.md

    - While not fully readable, the decrypted outputs from these alignments display patterns consistent with structured data.
 3. **Entropy Stability**:
    - Layers around recursion depths `2–4` for shifts `-16` and `-15` maintain stable entropy, confirming structured randomness and a potential proximity to meaningful data.
+4. **Identified Base58-compatible matches**:
+    - Specific depths are **925, 927, and 929**
+    - Repeatedly observed structured Base58-compatible strings at depths like 909, 923, 927, and more.
+These matches align with the structure of potential wallet address, making them highly significant.

 ---
 ### **Implications for Decryption**
 1. Misalignment must be corrected to stabilize entropy across segments.